KrabCode/Sketches/readme/GUIManual.md

  - Returns the current PVector value.
  - Use PVector.copy() if you want to modify the PVector without affecting the slider.
  - The default value is 0, and it can be set with optional parameters.
- - Has a XY variant where the z slider is not used.
+ - There is a sliderXY variant without the z slider.
 ```java
 PVector translate = sliderXYZ("translate");
 translate(translate.x, translate.y, translate.z);
 ```
  <img src="https://github.com/KrabCode/Sketches/blob/master/readme/05_sliderXYZ.jpg?raw=true" width="600" alt="SliderXYZ">
+ ---

  ### Color picker